OpeySE/Apple-Eater/README.md

 # Apple-Eater
 The game was initially designed for a programming competition.
-Personally, I used this game to improve my knowledge and application of arrays.
+This game was used to improve my knowledge and application of arrays.
 ### Aim
 - The aim of this game to eat the apple, before it hits the floor
 - The user should not touch the edge of the of the screen or the game is over